yyt20080808/LDP-EM-MR/README.md

 ```

 ## Additional comparison

-updates at 2024/03/22 in rebuttal the period
-- `./scripts/OLHEMIBU.py`: is the script comparing the our implemeation of OLH-EM  with [E] (require the package 'multi_freq_ldpy')
+- `./scripts/OLHEMIBU.py`: is the script comparing the our implemeation of OLH-EM  with [1] (require the package 'multi_freq_ldpy')

-[E] Arcolezi, H.H., Cerna, S., Palamidessi, C. "On the Utility Gain of Iterative Bayesian Update for Locally Differentially Private Mechanisms".
+[1] Arcolezi, H.H., Cerna, S., Palamidessi, C. "On the Utility Gain of Iterative Bayesian Update for Locally Differentially Private Mechanisms".
 In: DBSec 2023.